Upload Files to Firebase Storage with JavaScript

 upload as well.

-Upload multiple files to Firebase in single Batch:
+Upload multiple files to Firebase in a single Batch: